 Politicians – like business people – want voters to know, like and trust them.

-Theresa May and Jeremy Corbyn are out meeting people face to face.
-So are the other party leaders.
-And it’s important.
+Theresa May and Jeremy Corbyn were out meeting people face to face.
+So were the other party leaders.
+And it was important.
 People are far more likely to trust someone they’ve actually seen in person.
 And to remember what they actually said – as opposed to what someone else thinks (or wants us to think) they said.